JJ/perl6em/txt/1-liners.md

     ("3".WHAT ~~ (Str))??"Tres"!!3

 This will return `Tres`, since "3" is actually a string.
-Remember that you have to use the parentheses to wrap around teh expression, almost always.
+Remember that you have to use the parentheses to wrap around the expression, almost always.

 You will find these expressions later on in many places.
 It is worth